krobelus/rate-experiments/README.md

 to avoid confusion with the literal $x$.

 An assignment is a finite, complement-free set of literals.
-All literals in an assignment are considered to be satisified by that assignment.
+All literals in an assignment are considered to be satisfied by that assignment.
 Conversely, the complements of those literals are falsified by that assignment.
 Other literals are unassigned.
 If there is some variable that is not assigned in either polarity, then the assignment is partial.